-> Operating experience variances
+Operating experience variances

 This is the impact on the embedded value of differences between the actual experience and the operating assumptions during the period.
-The main differences are that actual experience of mortality and morbidity was lower than the assumptions in the calculations of the value of in-force business and that actual corporate tax was lower than expected due to losses resulting from the new business sales costs.
+The main differences came from mortality and morbidity experience being lower than the levels assumed in the calculation of the value of in-force business as of March 2015, and from lower corporate tax payments than expected.
 See section 5.(2) for details of the operating assumptions.